insanj/Style/Objective-C.md

 Every implementation file should have its own header, as each header file should have its own forward-declarations and imports.
 The use of Objective-C one-line forward declarations, signified by ```@class``` above the ```@interface``` of a header file, paired with ```#import``` in the implementation, [is by far the most ideal](http://nshipster.com/at-compiler-directives/).
 All referenced classes should be individually and explicitly dealt with on a per-file basis, to ensure long-time operability and easy workspace sharing.
 Even if this means including ```#import <UIKit/UIKit.h>``` in the beginning of every ```UIView``` subclass created.

+Including extensive forward-declarations in ```.h``` files also visually connects the implementations with their required classes, preventing unintentional harm by altering those classes without realizing the usage.

 All import statements should appear at the start of the file, with no preceding lines or whitespace (excluding the [file description](#descriptions)).
 It is recommended to group imports by framework or directory, for example:

 	#import <UIKit/UIKit.h>